 Well, in principle, this could work with anything that has a Terraform provider.
 That’s the only requirement.
 Now, to make this work, we need a module to extract the information from the Consul Service and provide the relevant details (IP addresses, service names, port details, etc…) as inputs and variables to build up the Terraform files.

-You might notice that Fortinet is not on the list – that’s OK, what we’ll do in the next post is write a module that supports it!
+If it’s not already there or if you want to extend an existing module, what we’ll do in the next post is write a module!
 Sneak peek in the Twitter thread below:

 Thanks for reading.